digitalmediabremen/documents/Where_to_Buy_Electronic_Components.md

 ---

-This document is available as a public document at [Directions for Visualizing Concepts](http://dm-hb.de/dmwtbec).
+This document is available as a public document at [Where to Buy Electronic Components](http://dm-hb.de/dmwtbec).